SOFIE-project/Provisioning-and-Discovery/README.md

 cd src
 python3 cli.py
 ```
-After starting the interface, there are limited options to perform
+After starting the interface, the following options are availiable to perform

 **'dns'**: Start the DNS-SD